SensehacK/dev-cheatsheet/ios/xcode/build_errors.md

 ```sh
 Failed to prepare device 'iPhone 15' for impending launch.
 (Underlying Error: Unable to boot the Simulator. launchd failed to respond.
 (Underlying Error: Failed to start launchd_sim: could not bind to session, launchd_sim may have crashed or quit responding))
 ```
+Restarted just the test again and it seems it worked after re-running it.

 ## command SwiftCompile failed with a nonzero exit code